-- 31. Operating an unmanned aircraft system (UAS) or drone for any purpose on school grounds or at any school event unless granted permission by the Superintendent or designee. - 32.
-Fighting. - 33.
-Damage resulting from misconduct; intentional damage to school property or personal property of District employees, students or others; or criminal damage to property of any such persons.
-(Restitution will be required for any violation of this provision). - 34.
-Possession, use or misuse of an over the counter drug or prescription drugs.
-Refer to Administering Medication to Students Policy 7.270. - 35.
-Smoking, possession, use, sale, or distribution of tobacco products or nicotine delivery device including but not limited to e-cigarettes.
-Violation of any current city ordinances and State law regarding tobacco.
-Students under the age of 18 will be referred to the Naperville Police Department for additional intervention. - 36.
-Gross insubordination or disrespect toward Board members, administrators, teachers, custodial staff, secretarial staff, food service employees and other District employees and volunteers. - 37.
-Theft, including taking the property of others without their permission or consent.
-Possession of stolen items.
-Possession of tools that are used to gain possession of another person's property. - 38.
-Possession or use of fireworks (i.e. smoke bombs, stink vials, firecrackers, caps, etc.). - 39.
-Participation in any unauthorized fraternity, sorority, or secret society, satanic activity, and/or gang activity.
+- 37. Participation in any unauthorized fraternity, sorority, or secret society, satanic activity, and/or gang activity.
 This includes, but is not limited to the display, wearing, or possession of contemporary gang identifiers, the use of gang hand signals, the solicitation of others for membership, and requesting payment of dues, insurance, or other forms of protection from individuals.
-This also includes intimidating, or threatening an individual or inciting others to participate in any form of physical violence involving a person or property. - 40.
-Use of derogatory comments which are often, but not always, associated with race, ethnicity, religion, gender, sexual orientation, socioeconomic status, or physical differences, with the intent to be disrespectful. - 41.
+This also includes intimidating, or threatening an individual or inciting others to participate in any form of physical violence involving a person or property. - 38.
+Use of derogatory comments which are often, but not always, associated with race, ethnicity, religion, gender, sexual orientation, socioeconomic status, or physical differences. - 39.
 Hazing, aggressive or demeaning behavior that does or may result in physical, emotional or psychological harm to another or urging other students to engage in such conduct.
-Hazing is defined as requiring a student to perform an act for the purpose of induction or admission into any group, organization or society associated with District 203. - 42.
-Harassment, which is often, but not always, associated with race, ethnicity, religion, gender, sexual orientation, socioeconomic status, or physical differences, and which includes intimidation, threatening individuals or inciting the participation of others in such behavior through, but not limited to, the use of email, web sites, social networking sites, voice mail, or any other verbal, written or electronic communication. - 43.
-Bullying or cyber bullying, as defined in Board Policy 7:180. - 44.
-Sexual harassment is a form of sex discrimination that involves sexual advances, requests or sexual favors, the distribution or transfer of images, or other conduct of a sexual nature when such conduct interferes with an individual's education performance or creates an intimidating, hostile or offensive educational environment.
-Refer to Administrative Regulation #7.20R for further definitions of Sexual Harassment. - 45.
-Teen dating violence, as described in Board Policy 7:185.
+Hazing is defined as requiring a student to perform an act for the purpose of induction or admission into any group, organization or society associated with District 203. - 40.
+Harassment, which is often, but not always, associated with race, ethnicity, religion, gender, sexual orientation, socioeconomic status, or physical differences, and which includes intimidation, threatening individuals or inciting the participation of others in such behavior through, but not limited to, the use of email, web sites, social networking sites, voice mail, or any other verbal, written or electronic communication. - 41.
+Bullying or cyber bullying, as defined in Board Policy 7:180: Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonable predicted to have the effect of one or more of the following: - a) Placing the student or students in reasonable fear of harm to the student's or students' person or property; - b) Causing a substantially detrimental effect on the student's or students' physical or mental health; - c) Substantially interfering with the student's or students' academic performance; or - d) Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.